Project Background for Rural School Bus Pilot Project

 This project is driven by three main goals: to reduce children’s exposure to harmful pollutants, to speed adoption of zero-emission technologies, and to fulfill recommendations set forth in CARB’s SB 350 Barriers Report and Final Guidance Document.

-CARB aims to reduce children's exposure to harmful pollutants through regulatory requirements and incentive funding for new, cleaner school buses.
-The Children's Health Study, initiated in 1992, confirmed that exposure to high concentrations of particulate matter (PM) reduces lung development, has immediate adverse health effects, and with continued exposure, has lasting adverse health effects later in life.
+CARB aims to reduce childrens' exposure to harmful pollutants through regulatory requirements and incentive funding for new, cleaner school buses.
+The Children's Health Study, initiated in 1992, confirmed that exposure to high concentrations of PM reduces lung development, has immediate adverse health effects, and with continued exposure, has lasting adverse health effects later in life.
 The Children's School Bus Exposure Study, conducted in 2003, further demonstrated that the school bus's own exhaust greatly increases children’s exposure, and the oldest school buses have the highest rates of in-vehicle exposure.
 CARB is committed to prioritizing the most sensitive population groups and aims to reduce health risks through regulatory action and incentive programs for new clean technology.

 Project Funding